MEPP-team/MEPP2/Install.md

 ````
   # CAUTION : if you are under OSX Mojave (10.14), you have to upgrade to 10.14.4 (March 25, 2019) at least in order to avoid black blinking video problem

-  # install homebrew package manager (see http://brew.sh/), then
+  # Install homebrew package manager (see http://brew.sh/), then
   $ brew update

   # CMake